Abelaj50/Food-and-Fun/README.md

 * **"View Image"** will launch the second activity, which simply displays an enlarged version of the animal image.
 * **"Interesting Facts"** will launch the third activity, which displays interesting facts about that animal on the screen.
 * **"See Wikipedia Page"** starts an activity with an *ACTION_VIEW* intent, which should launch the device's default browser and open up that animal's Wikipedia page using a linked Uri.

+## Other Requirements
+* Both applications were required display optimally in landscape mode.
+* The activities in Application 2 initially show only the first fragment across the entire width of the screen.
+    * As soon as a user selects an item, the first fragment is “shrunk” to about 1/3 of the screen’s width.
+This fragment will appear in the left-hand side of the screen, with the second fragment taking up the remaining 2/3 of the display on the right.
+    * Pressing the “back” button will return the activity to its initial configuration.
+* The action bar in Application 2 should be displayed at all times regardless of whether the device is in portrait or landscape mode.
+* The state of Applicaation 2 should be retained across device reconfigurations, e.g., when the device is switched from landscape to portrait mode and vice versa.
+    * This means that the selected list item (in the first fragment) and the page displayed in the second fragment will be kept during configuration changes.
+* Using a ViewModel with LiveData for communication between fragments is required.

 ## Technologies
 Project is created with: